 Andersen actually eyed an NBA comeback after the 2018 BIG3 season, but he was unable to field an offer.
 “Birdman” returned to the BIG3 a year later, but he suffered a season-ending knee injury mid-season.
-Andersen hopes to make a return to the league when it resumes for the 2020 season.
+Andersen ended up retiring from the BIG3 when the 2019 season was over, according to the league’s website.

 Andersen was never a star player in the NBA.
 He never averaged more than eight points per game in a single season, but he still had a wildly successful career in the league

 What is Birdman’s net worth?